-I was lucky enough to get sent a cookbook in the post recently, courtesy of the Crumbs sisters at their blog www.crumbsfood.co.uk .
+I was sent a cookbook in the post recently, courtesy of the Crumbs sisters at their blog www.crumbsfood.co.uk .
 The cookbook is by the team behind Innocent drinks and it is called “Hungry”.
 It is a book that is aimed at the family market, encouraging parents to feed their family “with good stuff”, following the ethos of their very successful smoothie range.

-On to main course for Sunday lunch.
-With friends over, I wanted something that could be prepared in advance and baked in the oven.
-It also had to appeal to both adults and children as we would be 4 parents with 6 children (3 each).
-I decided on chicken, bacon & leek pie as it seemed like a safe bet.
-What I did was make 2 pies, with one being leek free just because you never know with kids.
-Also, being me, I cannot follow a recipe to a tee so I didn’t.
-I did not add the butternut squash nor the fresh thyme.
+I baked a pie as it seemed like a safe bet for all.
+What I did was make 2 pies, with one being leek free because you never know with kids.
 Being a chef, I’m afraid that I always like to put my own spin on whatever dish I make.
 It is virtually impossible for me to do otherwise.
-The only dishes that I never mess with are sweet as they have a chemistry which needs to be adhered to for perfect results.
-Therefore, the macaroon recipe was replicated exactly apart from the addition of a dark chocolate edging for added indulgence.
-I could not resist…..
+The only dishes that I never mess with are sweet bakes as they have a chemistry which must be adhered to for perfect results.
+Therefore, the macaroon recipe was replicated exactly apart from the addition of a dark chocolate edging for added chocolatey indulgence.

 The recipe book is packed full of recipes for all the family.
 It also includes a healthy drinks section, obviously, including a wealth of smoothie combinations.
 The food sections are colour coded for reference.
 The photography is contemporary, with a focus on ingredients.
 My issue with it is the photos have a dullness and flat light, so the food itself doesn’t seem to sing, nor jump up to grab you.
 Also, many of the recipes are accompanied by quirky, abstract shots of fruits and vegetables rather than the finished dish.
 That is fine by me, but I know from speaking to friends who don’t cook much that often a snap of the end result can be helpful.